dials/dials/doc/sphinx/documentation/tutorials/metrology_corrections.rst

 Now, how can we apply the metrology?
-Here we will use :program:`dials.combine_experiments` with the :samp:`reference_from_experiment.detector` option to overwrite the detector model from our :file:`experiments.expt`.
+Here we will use :program:`dials.combine_experiments` with the :samp:`reference_from_experiment.detector` option to overwrite the detector model from our :file:`indexed.expt`.
 We don't really want the combined experiments file, only this side-effect, so we immediately split it again::

   dials.combine_experiments experiments=../refined_experiments_lev1.expt experiments=refined_experiments.expt reflections=../refined_reflections_lev1.refl reflections=indexed.refl reference_from_experiment.detector=0